Funder: The John A. Hartford Foundation, Milbank Memorial Fund, the May & Stanley Smith Charitable Trust, and the Gordon and Betty Moore Foundation

 Speaker: Julie Bergeson, Family Caregiver and Support Services Manager, Iowa Department on Aging

-J. Bergeson will describe the Iowa Department of Aging’s efforts to design and implement a standardized family caregiver assessment in the state’s six Area Agencies on Aging.
+J. Bergeson described the Iowa Department of Aging’s efforts to design and implement a standardized family caregiver assessment in the state’s six Area Agencies on Aging.
 The new uniform assessment streamlines data collection processes and identifies strengths and gaps in policies and programs.

 IV.
 Moderated Q&A